GoogleCloudPlatform/bigquery-ml-utils/sql_scripts/remote_inference/README.md

 ## Structured table script

-This script creates a target table to track all successful annotations and loops through the inference call until all rows are annotated.
+This script creates a target table to track all successful ML inferences and loops through the inference call until all rows are labeled.

-To find the rows that need to be annotated at each iteration, you need to refer to the candidate key of the table, the `key_columns` parameter in the script.
+To find the rows that need to be labeled at each iteration, you need to refer to the candidate key of the table, the `key_columns` parameter in the script.

 This script applies to the following models:
 - ML.GENERATE_EMBEDDINGS